 To Make the Dough

-- Add the salt to the just-boiled hot water and stir until completely dissolved.
+- Add ½ tsp Diamond Crystal kosher salt to the just-boiled hot water and stir until completely dissolved.

-- Add the hot water to the flour, a little at a time, stirring with a rubber spatula.
-Mix until the flour and water are combined completely.
-If the flour is still not incorporated, add more hot water, ½ Tbsp at a time, until you can form the mixture into a ball.
+- Add ½ cup water (just-boiled and hot) to the flour, a little at a time, stirring with a rubber spatula.
+Mix until combined completely.
+If the flour is still not incorporated, add more hot water, ½ Tbsp at a time, until the mixture forms a ball.
 You will eventually need to use your hands to do this.
-Tip: different brands of flour absorb water differently, so use more hot water as needed; I used about 120–150 ml.
+Tip: Different brands of flour absorb water differently, so use more hot water as needed; I used about 120–150 ml for one batch.

-- Transfer the dough to a work surface and knead the dough for 10 minutes.
+- Transfer the dough to a work surface and knead it for 10 minutes.

 - After 10 minutes, the texture of the dough will be much smoother.
-Use a dough scraper to cut the ball of dough in half (doesn‘t have to be an equal size).
+Use a dough scraper to cut the ball of dough in half (it doesn‘t have to be exact).

 - Shape each half into a long log about 1½ inches (3.8 cm) in diameter, although it doesn‘t have to be perfect, especially if you use a cookie cutter later.
 Wrap each log with plastic wrap.
 Let it sit for 30 minutes.